 The committee's membership, which comprises four non-executive directors, two of whom are independent, was subject to change during the year under review.
-Committee member HJK Ferreira was elected as chair of the committee.
+Committee member HJK Ferreira was elected to the committee and appointed as chair of the committee.